-- 1. Biosolids.
+1. Biosolids.
 The permittee shall provide the results of all monitoring performed in accordance with Part III.B, and information on management practices, biosolids treatment, site restrictions and certifications shall be provided no later than February 19 of each year.
 Each report is for the previous calendar year.
 If no biosolids were sold or given away during the reporting period, "no biosolids were sold or given away" shall be reported.
-Legible copies of these, and all other reports required herein, shall be signed and certified in accordance with the Signatory Requirements (see Part VII.G), and submitted to the Utah Division of Water Quality and the EPA by the NeT-Biosolids system through the EPA Central Data Exchange (CDX) System. - G. Additional Record Keeping Requirements Specific to Biosolids. - 1.
-Unless otherwise required by the Director, the permittee is not required to keep records on compost products if the permittee prepared them from biosolids that meet the limits in Table 3 (Part III.B.1), the Class A pathogen requirements in Part III.B.2 and the vector attraction reduction requirements in Part III.B.3.
+Legible copies of these, and all other reports required herein, shall be signed and certified in accordance with the Signatory Requirements (see Part VII.G), and submitted to the Utah Division of Water Quality and the EPA by the NeT-Biosolids system through the EPA Central Data Exchange (CDX) System.

+G. Additional Record Keeping Requirements Specific to Biosolids.

+- 1. Unless otherwise required by the Director, the permittee is not required to keep records on compost products if the permittee prepared them from biosolids that meet the limits in Table 3 (Part III.B.1), the Class A pathogen requirements in Part III.B.2 and the vector attraction reduction requirements in Part III.B.3.
 The Director may notify the permittee that additional record keeping is required if it is determined to be significant to protecting public health and the environment. - 2.
 The permittee is required to keep the following information for at least 5 years: - a.
-Concentration of each heavy metal in Table 3 (Part III.B.1).
+Concentration of each heavy metal in Table 3 (Part III.B.1). - b.

-- b.
 A description of how the pathogen reduction requirements in Part III.B.2 were met. - c.
-A description of how the vector attraction reduction requirements in Part III.B.3 were met. - d.
+A description of how the vector attraction reduction requirements in Part III.B.3 were - d.
 A description of how the management practices in Part III.C were met (if necessary). - e.
-The following certification statement:

-"I certify under the penalty of law, that the heavy metals requirements in Part III.B.1, the pathogen requirements in Part III.B.2, the vector attraction requirements in Part III.B.3, the management practices in Part III.C.
-This determination has been made under my direction and supervision in accordance with the system designed to assure that qualified personnel properly gather and evaluate the information used to determine that the pathogen requirements, the vector attraction requirements and the management practices have been met.
-I am aware that there are significant penalties for false certification including the possibility of imprisonment."
+The following certification statement: - "I certify under the penalty of law, that the heavy metals requirements in Part III.B.1, the pathogen requirements in Part III.B.2, the vector attraction requirements in Part III.B.3, the management practices in Part III.C.
+This determination has been made under my direction and supervision in accordance with the system designed to assure that qualified personnel properly gather and evaluate the information used to determine that the pathogen requirements, the vector attraction reduction requirements and the management practices have been met.
+I am aware that there are significant penalties for false certification including the possibility of imprisonment." - 3.
+The permittee shall retain records of all monitoring information, including all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation, copies of all reports required by this permit and records of all data used to complete the application for this permit for the life of the permit.
+Data collected on site, copies of Biosolids Report forms, and a copy of this UPDES biosolids-only permit must be maintained on site during the duration of activity at the permitted location.

 IV.
-STORM WATER REQUIREMENTS
+STORM WATER REQUIREMENTS.